Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Validating Our Proposals: Setup and Results

 \subsection{Case of Study: Speech Command Classification}

-Due to advances in automatic speech recognition technologies based on machine learning models, and their deployment in smartphones, voice assistants and industrial applications, there has been a rapid increase in the study of adversarial attacks and defenses for such models, despite being considerably less studied than computer vision problems.
-For these reasons, we have decided to validate our proposal in the task of speech command classification, an exemplary and representative task in this domain.
+Due to advances in automatic speech recognition technologies based on machine learning models, and their deployment in smartphones, voice assistants and industrial applications, there has been a rapid increase in the study of adversarial attacks and defenses for such models \citep{carlini2018audio,li2019adversarial,michelkoerich2020crossrepresentation,subramanian2020study,sallo2021adversarially,esmaeilpour2021cyclic}, despite being considerably less studied than computer vision problems.
+For these reasons, we have decided to validate our proposal in the task of speech command classification, an exemplary and representative task in this domain.\footnote{ Nevertheless, we remark that our methods can be directly applied to any problem or domain, as long as it is possible to generate targeted adversarial attacks, and that this selection is only for illustration purposes. }

-We will use the Speech Command Dataset \citep{warden2018speech}, which consists of a set of WAV audio files of 30 different spoken commands.
+We use the Speech Command Dataset \citep{warden2018speech}, which consists of a set of WAV audio files of 30 different spoken commands.
 The duration of all the files is fixed to 1 second, and the sample-rate is 16kHz in all the samples, so that each audio waveform is composed of $16000$ values, in the range $[-2^{15},2^{15}]$.
-We will use a subset of ten classes, those standard labels selected in previous publications \citep{warden2018speech,alzantot2018did}: \textit{Yes, No, Up, Down, Left, Right, On, Off, Stop}, and \textit{Go}.
+We use a subset of ten classes, following previous publications \citep{warden2018speech,alzantot2018did,yang2019characterizing,du2020sirenattack,gong2019realtime,li2020advpulse}, so that our results are more comparable with previous works in the literature: \textit{Yes, No, Up, Down, Left, Right, On, Off, Stop}, and \textit{Go}.
 In order to provide a more realistic setup, two special classes have also been considered: \textit{Silence}, representing that no speech has been detected, and \textit{Unknown}, representing an unrecognized spoken command, or one which is different to those mentioned before.
+The dataset contains 46.258 samples, accounting for approximately 13 hours of data, and it is split into training (80\%), validation (10\%) and test (10\%) sets, following the standard partition procedure proposed in \cite{warden2018speech}.

-As in previous related works \citep{alzantot2018did, du2019sirenattack}, a Convolutional Neural Network will be used as a classification model, based on the architecture proposed in \citet{Sainath2015convolutional} for small-footprint keyword recognition.
-For simplification purposes, we will assume a uniform initial probability distribution $\mathcal{P}(Y)$.
+Also following previous publications \citep{warden2018speech,alzantot2018did, du2020sirenattack,gong2019realtime,li2020advpulse}, a Convolutional Neural Network will be used as a classification model, based on the architecture proposed in \citet{Sainath2015convolutional}, which is particularly well-suited for small-footprint keyword recognition tasks.
+The test accuracy of the model is 85.52\%.
+The input of the model will be the MFCC coefficients extracted from the raw audio waveform, which is a standard feature extraction process in speech recognition \citep{muda2010voice}.
+Nevertheless, the adversarial examples will be generated directly in the audio waveform representation, as done in previous works \citep{carlini2018audio,qin2019imperceptible,alzantot2018did,du2020sirenattack,yakura2018robust}.